psychemedia/finn-resources/src/includes/lay_oisin_coimin_flannery.md

 Now all who tried to lift that stone
 Did pant and groan most piteously —
 Till some its crushing weight drove mad
-And some fell dead, most sad to see !
+And some fell dead, most sad to see!

 CXLIII.
 Then cried a steward of that crowd
-And said aloud, " O haste and hie,
+And said aloud, "O haste and hie,
 O gallant knight to our relief
-Or else 'tis brief ere all shall die ! "
+Or else 'tis brief ere all shall die!"

 CXLIV.
 "A shameful thing it is to say —
 For such array of men these days —
 They're powerless of blood and bone
-Full easily that stone to raise ! "
+Full easily that stone to raise!"

 CXLV.
-" If Oscar, Oisín's valiant son
+"If Oscar, Oisín's valiant son
 Laid hold upon that marble stone
 With right hand bare he'd hurl't in air
-Flinging it fair, with ne'er a groan ! "
+Flinging it fair, with ne'er a groan!"

 CXLVI.
 Asked thus for help I did not lag
 Bur 'neath the flag I placed one hand —
 Full perches seven that stone I hurl
-And scare each churl in all that band !
+And scare each churl in all that band!

 CXLVII.
 But scarce alas ! that stone had passed
 With that fair cast when ah ! the strain —
 The strain it broke the white steed's girth,
-I fell to earth, doomed now to pain !
+I fell to earth, doomed now to pain!

 CXLVIII.
 No sooner had I touched the ground
 Than with abound my steed took fright —
 Away, away, to the west he rushed !
-Whilst all stood hush'd at such strange sight !
+Whilst all stood hush'd at such strange sight!

 CXLIX.
 At once I lose the sight of my eyes,